sg1527/k8_multinode_installation_process/README.md

 we are runnning the below all commands with sudo.... so we dont need to go to the root user(root@sg-OptiPlex-7000:~# )like this.....
 # you can install it in regular user which can be (masternode1@masternode1-VirtualBox:~$ ) like this...
-because of sudo your already installing it in root user so your already having administrative privileges and can execute any command without restrictions.
+because of sudo your already installing it with root access so your having all administrative privileges and can execute any command without restrictions.
 ```
 sudo apt-get update
 sudo apt install apt-transport-https curl -y